 In accordance with Pennsylvania's Charter School law, 75 percent of professional staff members of a charter school must hold appropriate state certification for their assignment (24 P.S. § 17-1724-A).
 The remaining 25 percent may be uncertified in accordance with 24 P.S. § 17-1724-A(b).

 What are the "highly qualified" requirements for special education paraprofessionals under ESSA?

 Under ESSA, there are no specific federal requirements for special education paraprofessionals.
 There are requirements for paraprofessionals utilized in Title I funded programs.
 (See Question 12 related to Title I paraprofessional requirements.)

-Special education paraprofessionals must meet Pennsylvania’s regulatory requirements contained in 22 Pa.
-Code §14.105, which include the following:
+Special education paraprofessionals must meet Pennsylvania's regulatory requirements contained in 22 Pa.
+Code §14.105, which include one of the following:

 - Meet a rigorous standard of quality as demonstrated through a state or local assessment.

 Each school year, Instructional paraprofessionals shall provide evidence of 20 hours of staff development activities related to their assignment.

 These requirements remain in effect, and districts must continue to comply with Chapter 14 requirements related to paraprofessionals.